suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 ```

 ## LLM-assisted Relevance Judgements
+- For each of the 215 selected topics, we identified a pool of candidate documents to be judged.
+- We select documents from all four categories that received a `view_record` or `download` or `export` user interaction after the query was issued in the GESIS Search.
+- We used `gpt-5-mini` to judge those documents.
+- Judgments were made on a graded relevance scale from '0' to '4'.
+  -- `0` --> Not Relevant,
+  -- `1` --> Marginally Relevant,
+  -- `2` --> Fairly Relevant,
+  -- `3` --> Highly Relevant, and
+  -- `4` --> Perfectly Relevant
 - We used the following prompt.
 <pre>
 	"You are a helpful assistant doing graded relevance assessment.
 Decide whether the given